 How You Can Improve Your Google Results With Keyword Research

-At the core of SEO is keyword research and analytics.
-Keywords are fundamental components in landing high in Google rankings.
+Keyword research and analytics are at the core of improving your position in SERPs (Google ranking).
 Making sure that your keywords are relevant helps to connect users to your content.
 Here are a few necessary steps for keyword relevancy:

 - Identify topics to focus content on